Findings of Trump-Russia report expected Sunday as Democrats vow further probes

 U.S. House of Representatives Speaker Nancy Pelosi, a Democrat, said in a statement that Barr’s offer to provide congressional committees with a summary of the report’s conclusions is insufficient and that “Congress requires the full report and the underlying documents.”

 Senator Chris Coons, a Democratic member of the Senate Judiciary Committee, said Trump and his core team could still face legal risks even if the report does not find that they committed crimes.
-Trump’s business, his charity and his presidential transition operation remain under investigation, Coons said, and congressional Democrats would keep looking into his activities.
+Trump’s business, his charity and presidential transition operation remain under investigation, Coons said, and congressional Democrats would keep looking into his activities.

 “It’s the end of the beginning, but it’s not the beginning of the end,” Coons told reporters on a telephone conference.

 Under Department of Justice regulations, Barr is empowered to decide how much to disclose publicly.
-He said in the letter that he is “committed to as much transparency as possible.”
+He said in a letter to lawmakers on Friday that he is “committed to as much transparency as possible.”

-Democrats on the U.S. House of Representatives Judiciary Committee scheduled a 2 p.m.
-(1800 GMT) conference call to talk about next steps and messaging, congressional aides said.
-The 235 members of the Democratic caucus in the House scheduled a 3 p.m.
-(1900 GMT) call, a senior Democratic aide said.
+Democrats in the U.S. House of Representatives scheduled a conference call on Saturday afternoon to discuss next steps and messaging, congressional aides said.

-Trump, who is spending the weekend at his Mar-a-Lago resort in Florida, has not commented to reporters or taken to Twitter, one of his favorite ways of communicating, on the completion of the investigation that has cast a shadow over the Republican’s two years in the White House.
+Trump has not commented to reporters or taken to Twitter, one of his favorite ways of communicating, on the completion of the investigation that has cast a shadow over his two years in the White House.

 Trump, who has repeatedly called the Mueller probe a political witch hunt and a hoax, may have been uncharacteristically silent but his eldest son, Donald Trump, Jr., was active on Twitter, retweeting critics of the media and Democrats who argued recent developments proved there was no campaign collusion with Russia.

-Trump had no public events scheduled on Saturday and played golf, White House spokesman Hogan Gidley said.
-“He’s fine,” Gidley said, when asked by reporters how Trump was feeling.
+The president had no public events scheduled on Saturday and played golf, Gidley said.
+“He’s fine,” the spokesman said when asked by reporters how Trump was feeling.
 “He’s good, he’s good.”
 Gidley declined to say whether Trump had talked about the Mueller report while golfing.

 A large pro-Trump float behind a flatbed truck pulled up to the golf course about an hour after he arrived, adorned with American flags and “Trump 2020” signs.